GoogleCloudDataproc/cloud-dataproc/notebooks/python/neo4j/README.md

 ## Python Notebooks
 Neo4j makes it easier for data scientists to work with graphs through a variety of [client APIs](https://neo4j.com/developer/language-guides) which wrap the binary bolt protocol.
 In these examples, we utilize the Neo4j Python API, Graph Data Science (GDS) api, and the Neo4j Spark Connector which offers higher-level constructs for reading and writing Spark data.

-This article emphasizes graph data science transformations which are iterative and don’t lend themselves to straight data pipelines.
+These examples emphasize graph data science transformations which are iterative and don’t lend themselves to straight data pipelines.
 For this reason it does not consider the forthcoming Apache Beam/DataFlow FlexTemplate or the Neo4j Data Warehouse (DWH) Connector, a metadata driven end-to-end pipeline that supports Google BigQuery as well as other databases.

 Each notebook in this collection has been tested on Spark 2.12 in Google DataProc.
 Updating library versions will allow these examples to run in other environments.
 Other notebooks including [Collab](https://research.google.com/colaboratory/) (a free, exploratory oriented tool) and [Vertex AI Workbench](https://cloud.google.com/vertex-ai-workbench) will work as well.

 ![Data science stack](images/neo4j_dataproc_stack.png)

-A <a href="1.1. msa_similarity_gds_python3.ipynb">notebook</a> following the original article’s methodology reads data from Google Cloud Storage using cypher ``LOAD_CSV`` and executes the entire flow using the elegant Graph Data Sciences (GDS) python client.
+The first <a href="1.1.
+Similarity Example, Graph Data Science Client - Python.ipynb">notebook</a> follows the original article’s methodology to read data from Google Cloud Storage using cypher ``LOAD_CSV`` and execute the entire flow using the elegant Graph Data Sciences (GDS) python client.
 This implementation needs only Python3 (local is fine) and runs in a single thread.
-An alternative implementation uses the classic <a href="1.2. msa_similarity_python_python3.ipynb">Neo4j python client</a> for Neo4j.

-The <a href="1.3. msa_similarity_spark_connector_gds_bigquery_python3.ipynb">next implementation</a> requires Spark and use Spark Connector libraries for Neo4j and BigQuery.
+An alternative implementation uses the classic <a href="1.2.
+Similarity Example, Python Client - Python.ipynb">Neo4j python client</a> for Neo4j.
+The third and final <a href="1.3.
+Similarity Example, BigQuery Storage & Spark Connector & GDS Client - Python.ipynb">implementation</a> requires Spark and use Spark Connector libraries for Neo4j and BigQuery.
 This notebook modifies the standard flow by reading source data from BigQuery where it also writes back graph features.

 ## Pandas and DataFrames
 At the outset, let’s provide some orientation about tabular data structures in the modern data science stack.
 Traditional python programs execute on a single machine and all result-sets must fit in memory unless they are streamed to a collection of files, message broker, database, or other store.
 The standard way to pass rowsets from one module to another is via an in-memory table called a Panda, or confusingly, Pandas DataFrame.
 Common visualization libraries such as Seaborn, consume pandas and the Neo4j GDS and Python (with coercion) client libraries, return them.